DanielNappa/afterburner/README.md

 ## Verified Compatibility

-Afterburner is tested and verified to work with GitHub Copilot CLI versions 0.0.333 and 0.0.334.
+Tweak GC is tested and verified to work with GitHub Copilot CLI versions 0.0.333 and 0.0.334.
 The structural pattern matching approach may not provide compatibility with other versions though, though testing is recommended and pull requests are welcome for fixes.